 To make progressive detox services as accessible as possible, we keep our programs cost-effective and reasonably priced, and we accept most types of insurance.

 Detoxification is a highly individual process.
-Some patients require a treatment period of seven to 14 days, while others require 28 days or more.
+Some clients require a treatment period of seven to 14 days, while others require 28 days or more.
 The length of treatment depends on a number of important factors, including:

 Detox is a critical phase in the recovery process.
 In the beginning, there is a high risk of complications from withdrawal, especially with alcohol, certain tranquilizers, and opiates.
 Our specialized treatment plans are prescribed and monitored by physicians, and overseen by nurses and health technicians who are trained in recovery services.
-Clinical staff are present at the detox center 24 hours a day, seven days a week to ensure the safety and comfort of our patients.
+Clinical staff are present at the detox center 24 hours a day, seven days a week to ensure the safety and comfort of our clients.

-Completing a detox program represents a victory in the patient’s efforts to build a healthy, sober life.
+Completing a detox program represents a victory in the client’s efforts to build a healthy, sober life.
 However, detox is just the beginning of the recovery process.
-In order to maintain the health benefits of detoxification and to advance in sobriety, patients continue to the next stage of therapy.
+In order to maintain the health benefits of detoxification and to advance in sobriety, clients continue to the next stage of therapy.
 At a residential treatment center, partial hospitalization program, or intensive outpatient program, the deeper work of recovery can begin.